How to Stop Old Patterns of Thinking

 “I do not like me.” - Me

-Then review your completed list and determine whether your thoughts come from self-statements or from others in your life.
-Identify which thoughts are beneficial and which are destructive.
+Then review your completed list and determine whether your thoughts come from self-statements or others in your life.
+Identify whether your thoughts are beneficial and which are destructive.

 Relationship with self – “I am not intelligent.” – Brother Tommy – Others/Destructive

 “I am smart.” – 3rd Grade teacher – Mrs. Jones–Others/Destructive

-“I do not like me.” – Me- Self statement/ Beneficial
+“I do not like myself.” – Me- Self statement/ Beneficial

 Positive Tips for Changing Thought Patterns

 Restructure Your Thought Patterns

 Set the aforementioned paper aside and get a new piece of paper.
 On the new piece of paper write down the same 8 life areas in a column on the left side of the paper.
 Then this time create new specific positive thoughts that you want in each life area.

 Embedding Your New A New Thought Pattern